Here’s how to use xlsimport() function.

 =A1.xlsimport() |

-Read the table sequence on the first sheet as there are no parameters.
+Read all data in the first sheet as there are no parameters:

 |